Hey, I'm Kaylia. I see clients virtually throughout Texas.

 I like to read classic literature, analyze movies, and travel as much as I can

-When I was 10 years old, I vowed to see every movie ever made, an accomplishment I have yet to achieve
+When I was 10 years old, I vowed to see every movie ever made, a feat I have yet to achieve

-After grad school, I went on a two month long backpacking trip through Europe, and visited 10 countries
+After graduate school, I went on a two month long backpacking trip through Europe, and visited 10 countries

-I have been fascinated by existential ideas since I learned as a child that everyone will die one day--the ideas that intrigue me most are the concept of death, nothingness, what gives life meaning, identity exploration, and our perception of time
+I have been fascinated by existential ideas since I learned as a child that everyone will die one day--the ideas that intrigue me most are death, nothingness, what gives life meaning, identity exploration, and our perception of time

 I feel completely incapable of conveying on this web page how much I love what I do, but I absolutely love what I do.
 I love my clients.
 It's a dream job, and I am honored to be your therapist.